top of page

 MY LIFE AS A FOSTERER - TEARS, TANTRUMS & TEDDY BEARS

 I've been fostering animals for Wings and Paws Rescue for a couple of years now, I do it because I love animals and I want to do whatever I can to help them... but lord above it's not easy!
-It takes a very special and dedicated type of person to foster and care for a poorly treated animal and I am honored to be considered as one of these people by Clare, our Wings and Paws Rescue CEO.
+It takes a very special and dedicated type of person to foster and care for a poorly treated animal and I am honoured to be considered as one of these people by Clare, our Wings and Paws Rescue CEO.
 As I type this I am sitting on the cold kitchen floor, with a very sad, broken, and abused Bulldog who, can I just say is lying next to me on a lovely heated dog bed, as I'm on the cold, tiled floor...
 Am I mad, oh of course I am, and all I can do at this point is give her my love and try to show her she's safe.

 I thought I'd write a "warts and all" account of my time as a fosterer, as we are desperate for more fosterers and although the criteria for an emergency foster is so strict and those who fit the bill so rare.. this blog isn't designed to scare people away, but to let you see just what being a foster parent is all about and why we have such high standards.